 Indian PM Modi visited Ukraine aiming to strengthen ties and balance relations with Russia while addressing pressure from the West and internal challenges.

-A ceremonial welcome for PM Modi from President Zelenskyy in Ukraine (Courtesy of Office of Indian PM)
+A ceremonial welcome to Kyiv for PM Modi on August 23.
+(Courtesy of Office of Indian PM)

 Indian Prime Minister Narendra Modi's recent visit to Ukraine will go a long way in strengthening the ties between the two countries.
 There had been a fair bit of criticism over PM Modi visiting Russia earlier in July, given that India is the world's largest democracy.
 During that visit to Moscow, Ukraine claimed that a Russian missile hit the main children's hospital in Kyiv.
 The attack resulted in 41 civilian casualties.